piesuke/herdr-worktree-bootstrap/README.md

 ## Installing the plugin

 Requires **herdr 0.7.0+** (`min_herdr_version` in the manifest) and a Rust toolchain to build the binary.
+Linux and macOS only.

 ### Install from GitHub